-Year 10 Extension Mathematics course offers Advanced Mathematics topics that are covered in greater depth and enhanced pace.
+Year 10 Advanced Mathematics access the Australian Level 10 Standards and level 10A Standards and will cover topics in greater depth and enhanced pace.
 Hence, additional topics are also studied.
 Students in this course will be challenged with varied and more difficult problem solving, application and analysis tasks.

-Even though Mathematics is not compulsory at VCE, many post secondary courses require at least 2 units of VCE It is therefore recommended that all students do mathematics in year
+Note:

+Even though

+Mathematics is not

+compulsory at VCE,

+many post secondary

+courses require at

+least 2 units of VCE

+Maths.

+It is therefore

+recommended that

+all students do

+mathematics in year

+11.